amoux/david/README.md

 # david nlp  💬 (social-media-toolkit)

-The goal of this toolkit is to speed the time-consuming steps to obtain, store, and pre-process textual data from youtube, and implementing natural language processing techniques to extract highly specific information, such as the indications of product or service trends across enterprises.
-There's much potential in being able to get valuable information for analytics.
+The goal of this toolkit is to speed the time-consuming steps to obtain, store, and pre-process textual data from social-media-sites like youtube, and implementing natural language processing techniques to extract highly specific information, such as the indications of product or service trends and similar.

 - Projects using this toolkit:

   - **vuepoint** (flask-web-app)
-    - Vuepoint is an analytics web-application that helps content creators by automating the tedious task of manually having to scroll and read through multiple pages of comments to understand what an audience wants.
-Extracting the vital information that is relevant to each content creator without the noise!
+    - Vuepoint is an analytics web-application that will help content creators automate the tedious task of manually having to scroll and read through multiple pages of comments to understand what an audience wants or dislikes.
+Extracting the vital information that is relevant to each content creator quickly.

   - **david-sentiment** (embedding-models):
     - Train an accurate sentiment model based on `meta-learning` and `embedding` techniques with small datasets and a few lines of code.

   - **qaam-nlp** (question-answering):
     - Given an article or blog URL with text content.
-The model (based on the BERT) will answer questions on the given context or subject.
+The model (based on `BERT`) will answer questions on the given context or subject.

 - 📃 Objectives:
-  - Build a rich toolkit for **end-to-end** *NLP* pipelines
+  - Build a rich toolkit for **end-to-end** ***SM*** pipelines.
   - Specialized text preprocessing techniques for social-media text.
-  - Social-Datasets: Currently working only on ***YouTube***, but then plan to extend to similar sites likes *Reddit*, and *Twitter* in the future.
+  - SM Data: Currently working only on ***YouTube***, but then plan to extend to similar sites like: *Reddit*, *Twitter* in the future.

 ## configuration 👻